BruceMacD/vvallet/app/README.md

 ## Deploying to Devnet

-First, create a `.env.devnet` file at the root of the `app` directory:
+First, create a `.env.development` file at the root of the `app` directory:

 ```
 NEXT_PUBLIC_CLUSTER_URL=https://api.devnet.solana.com